Itinerarium

 An itinerarium (plural: itineraria) was an ancient Roman travel guide in the form of a listing of cities, villages (vici) and other stops on the way, including the distances between each stop and the next.
 Surviving examples include the Antonine Itinerary and the Bordeaux Itinerary.
-The term later evolved and took wider meanings (see later meanings below).
+The term later evolved to take on broader meanings (see later meanings below).

-These text-based route descriptions were complemented by physical markers on the ground in the form of the miliarium, or Roman milestone, which confirmed the distances along the described route.
+These text-based route descriptions were complemented by physical markers on the ground, such as the miliarium, or Roman milestone, which confirmed distances along the described route.

 Ancient practice

-The Romans and ancient travelers in general did not use maps.
+The Romans, and ancient travellers in general, did not use maps.
 While illustrated maps existed as specialty items, they were hard to copy and not in general use.
-On the Roman road system, however, the traveller needed some idea of where he or she was going, how to get there, and how long it would take.
+Using the Roman roads, however, the traveller needed some idea of where they were going, how to get there, and how long it would take.
 The itinerarium filled this need.
 In origin, it was simply a list of cities along a road: "at their most basic, itineraria involve the transposition of information given on milestones, which were an integral feature of the major Roman roads, to a written script."

 It was only a short step from lists to a master list.
-To sort out the lists, the Romans drew diagrams of parallel lines showing the branches of the roads.
-Parts of these were copied and sold on the streets.
-The very best featured symbols for cities, way stations, water courses, and so on.
-The maps did not represent landforms but they served the purpose of a simple schematic diagram for the user.
+To organize the lists, authors diagrammed parallel lines to show the branches of the roads.
+Parts of these were copied and sold on the streets: the very best featured symbols for cities, way stations, watercourses, and so on.
+The maps did not depict landforms, but they served as simple schematics for the user.

-The Roman government from time to time undertook to produce a master itinerary of all Roman roads.
-Julius Caesar and Mark Antony commissioned the first known such effort in 44 BC.
-Zenodoxus, Theodotus, and Polyclitus, three Greek geographers, were hired to survey the system and compile a master itinerary.
+The government, from time to time, undertook to produce a master itinerary of all Roman roads.
+Julius Caesar and Mark Antony commissioned the first known such effort in 44 BCE.
+Zenodoxus, Theodotus of Byzantium, and Polykleitos the Younger, three Greek geographers, were hired to survey the system and compile a master itinerary.
 This task required over 25 years.
-The result was a stone engraved master itinerarium set up near the Pantheon, from which travelers and itinerary sellers could make copies.
+The result was a stone-engraved master itinerarium set up near the Pantheon, from which travellers and itinerary sellers could make copies.